laoshanxi/app-mesh/docs/source/CONSUL.md

 > * Each App Mesh instance in the cluster will keep a connection(support SSL) to Consul Service as a consul session
 > * App Mesh only talks to Consul service by one way communication
-> * Each App Mesh node report status to Consul KV data
+> * Each App Mesh node report status to Consul KV data with session lock
 > * App Mesh node can be a cluster leader node or worker node
 > * Cluster level application is submitted and defined in Consul KV data and support node selector (the selector can be hostname or any App Mesh Labels, wildcards is supported when build gcc version upper than 5.3)
 > * App Mesh Leader node schedule cluster applications and write schedule result to Consul KV data